nauam/Courses/docs/administration/security/authentication.md

     jsmith: BCRYPT:a029d0df84eb5549c641e04a9ef389e5,user,admin

-Then restart QW Control to ensure it picks up the change and you're done.
+Then restart Rundeck to ensure it picks up the change and you're done.

-There is also a password encrypter utility user interface in the QW Control application that can be used to generate encrypted passwords.
+There is also a password encrypter utility user interface in the Rundeck application that can be used to generate encrypted passwords.
 Click the gear icon and then "Password Utility" to use that interface.

 **Warning**